coderefinery/reproducible-python/content/refactoring-demo.md

 - Command-line interfaces
 - Workflows with Snakemake

+We will work together on the code on the big screen, and participants will be encouraged to give suggestions and ask questions.
 We will **end up with a Git repository** which will be shared with workshop participants.

 ## Possible solutions